mcducx/esp32-8048S070C-photo-frame/README.md

 ## ✨ Key Features

-- **Automatic Slideshow**: The image change timer can be changed by touching the screen.
+- **Automatic Slideshow**: The image change timer can be changed by clicking the boot button.
 - **Image Centering**: All photos are always centered on the screen
 - **Minimalist Interface**: No unnecessary elements, only images
 - **SD Card Support**: Read JPEG files from a memory card